research-ag/motoko-lib/docs/modoc/TokenHandler.md

 func usableFunds() : Nat
 ```

-retrieve the sum of all user usable balances.
-It's tricky to cache it
+retrieve the sum of all user usable balances
-because of excluding deposits, smaller than fee, from the usable balance.

 ### Function `debit`